HinmaOgat/DTProgS2Assignment2/Technologies/Html Knowledge.md

     user-select:none;
 }
 ```
+This makes the website easy to apply properties onto; this is because all classes or (groups of elements) can be styled at once, instead of individually, by using their CSS rules’ properties.

 This progression in skill was important, as the final assessment submitted and the second provided document have multiple similarities; both have fillers on the side of the content, both have a one-column layout in the middle.
 This shows the skills gained from practising HTML assisted for the development of the assessment.

 The final HTML task has more complexity, including more unique CSS properties such as the fixed property; this allows elements to remain on a user’s screen as they scroll: